ncontiero/python_dev/README.md

 ## Disclaimer

-> This is experimental and might break from time to time.
-Use at your own risk!
+> This image is intended for development use only.
+Use it at your own risk!

 ## License